THE KUZARI PRINCIPLE - INTRODUCTION

 Imagine a group of people on a trek through the desert.
 Suppose a very shocking, but perfectly natural, event occurs.
-It could be an earthquake, or a volcanic eruption, or heavy rain in the middle of the summer.
+It could be an earthquake or a volcanic eruption.
 The people will be very disoriented by the event.
 They are likely to interpret it as a sign from the gods.
 Now as the years go by, the memory of the event grows dim.
 People add to the story.
 Perhaps the people heard voices?
 Perhaps the gods appeared to them?
 Perhaps the gods wanted something from them?
 Perhaps the gods told them what they wanted?
 Gradually the memory of the original natural event is transformed into the story of a national revelation.

 The critics say that this sort of transformation has occurred very often.
 The myths of many ancient peoples were produced by this sort of process.
 There is no reason, they say, not to suppose that it caused the belief in a national revelation as well.
 Thus they claim to have a reasonable alternative explanation for the belief.

 The explanation offered by the critics is not acceptable.
 There are two reasons.
 The less important reason is that the explanation is extremely implausible.
 To see this we need to inspect the details of the explanation.
 Exactly how was the story first formulated?
 How is it transmitted to the next generation?
 What are the stages of the breakdown in memory?
 Who invents the new details and how are they accepted by others?
 Now there is one great obstacle to inspecting the details – they are never provided!
 The suggestion is always a vague “maybe it happened something like this.”

 At this point we could say, “If the critics will not provide the details, how can we tell if the explanation is really plausible?”
 But let’s make an attempt to see how the details could go.